 Just a little warning, durian has a very potent smell that some people may not be keen.

-I do hope you find the recipe interesting enough that you’re now thinking to try making it.
+I do hope you find this Serabi Kuah recipe interesting that you’re now thinking to try making it.
 If you do so, please share what you think about your Serabi Kuah in the comments below.
 Feel free to share the post and pin it in your Pinterest too.

 And before you go, don’t forget to check my other recipes that you may love.